 Modeling the Thermophysical Properties of Fluids

 Dr. Huber is interested in many aspects of developing models for the thermophysical properties of fluids.
 She often is involved with international collaborations to develop reference fluid correlations for the viscosity and thermal conductivity of many industrially important pure fluids such as carbon dioxide and water.
-Most recently she has focused on proposed low-GWP replacement refrigerants such as R1234yf and R1233zd(E).
+Recently she has focused on proposed low-GWP replacement refrigerants such as RE-347mcc, R1336mzz(Z), and R1336mzz(E).
 She also is interested in developing surrogate mixture models for the thermodynamic and transport properties of complex fuel mixtures, including aviation and transport fuels.
-Recent work has focused on low-sulfur diesel fuels, past research included biofuels, rocket propellants, and aviation fuels.
-Much of this work has been done in collaboration with Dr. Tom Bruno, also of NIST.
-Other interests include the solid-liquid boundary of fluids, fire-suppressant mixtures, surface tension, and development of mixture models for thermophysical properties.
+Work focused on low-sulfur diesel fuels, biofuels, rocket propellants, and aviation fuels.
+Other interests include the solid-liquid boundary of fluids, fire-suppressant mixtures, surface tension, viscosity, thermal conductivity, development of mixture models for thermophysical properties, liquid metals, and properties of semi-conductor process gases.
 She also is part of the team that continuously works on developing and improving the REFPROP program.

 • Bronze Medal, Department of Commerce, NIST (2005)